A list of characters who appear in the visual novel High School Story.

 - Happily Adopted: They are the adoptive parents of Bailey and Casey, and by all indications have a happy and harmonious family life with them.

 - Oh, Crap!: Greg has this reaction when he hears about Jordan breaking their leg in the audition for the play.

 - Supreme Chef: Greg is this as the head chef of the Golden Griddle.
 In Class Act Book 2 Chapter 4, you get a premium choice to have him make some homemade cupcakes for Casey's school president campaign instead of relying on store bought ones.

-Mr. and Brenda SilvaThe parents of Rory Silva
+Martin and Brenda SilvaThe parents of Rory Silva

 - The Ghost: Mr. Silva is completely absent from Book 1, and only appears in Book 2 if you pay diamonds to see a highlight reel of the play.
 He does finally make a proper appearance in Book 3.

 - Parental Substitute: Brenda offers to be this to Skye since her own parents didn't show up to the play.

 - The Topic of Cancer: Brenda has breast cancer which has come back stronger.

 Rodger and Loretta Crandall

 - Abusive Parents: They have a long history of abusing Skye emotionally and mentally.